sochetanie/GetRichorDieTryin-/README.md

 # GetRichorDieTryin-
-JavaScript &amp; jQuery app, where user can use stock by company and see graph for 206 and 2017 years
+JavaScript &and; jQuery app, where user can use stock by company and see graph for 206 and 2017 years

+C3 used to create graphs
+Database - PostgreSQL
+HTML5 and CSS